ndom91/shipvideo-local/README.md

 # LaunchVideo, local Claude Code edition

 Paste a URL or a prompt, get a 20 to 40 second launch video.
 No video model:
-Claude Code writes a single HTML film, then this Mac renders it frame by frame in headless Chromium and encodes it with ffmpeg.
-It uses the existing Claude Code login, so it does not require `ANTHROPIC_API_KEY`, Vercel, or a Blob store.
+Claude Code writes a single HTML film, then your computer renders it frame by frame in headless Chromium and records it with ffmpeg.
+Compatible with whatever Claude Code login you use (subscription or API key).

 This fork is intended for local use.
-It launches Claude Code and renders video on the same machine running the Next.js app.
+It launches Claude Code and renders video on the same machine running the small local Next.js app.

 ![LaunchVideo local workspace, showing the render composer and local video library](./local-video-workspace.png)